franktanah/docker-api-mongoDB/README.md

 ## Docker Compose to run 2 (or more) containers: Express.js and MongoDB

 ---

-A docker-compose yml file is required to run 2 containers.
-To link the Express container with the MongoDB container using the keyword: `link`

-An index.js file contains the CRUD APIs to retrieve the data from the MongoDB

 ---
 ### Establish connection to Mongo and write APIs
+The index.js file contains the CRUD APIs to add and retrieve the data from the MongoDB
 `index.js`
 ![](index.jpg)